py5coding/py5book/reference/py5font.rst

 To create a new font dynamically, use the :doc:`sketch_create_font` function.
 Do not use the syntax ``Py5Font()``.

-Underlying Java class: `PFont <https://processing.org/reference/PFont.html>`_
+Underlying Processing class: `PFont <https://processing.org/reference/PFont.html>`_

 The following methods and fields are provided:

 .. include:: include_py5font.rst

-Updated on September 16, 2021 14:31:43pm UTC
+Updated on November 12, 2021 11:30:58am UTC